 Figure 5 Photograph of the grains.
 A, C, E and G. Grains of Pegmatite 1, 2, 3 and 4 respectively, under 6 mm.
 B, D, F and H. Grains of Pegmatite 1, 2, 3 and 4 respectively, under 2 mm.
-Q = Quartz, F = Feldspar, M = Muscovite.
-B = Biotite.
+Qz = Quartz, Fsp = Feldspar, Ms = Muscovite.
+Bt = Biotite.

 4.4 X-ray diffractometry

 X-ray diffractograms were obtained from 16 samples of the four studied pegmatites.
 For each sample (peg), four fractions were selected and analyzed: crude fraction, magnetic fraction < 44 µm, non-magnetic fraction < 44 µm, and fraction < 44 µm.
-Figure 6 shows the diffractograms related to these samples, where halloysite/kaolinite of 7 Å, K-feldspar of 3.8 Å and 3.2 Å, quartz of 3.3 Å and 4.2 Å, gibbsite of 5 Å and goethite of 2.4 Å are identified.
+Figure 6 shows the diffractograms related to these samples, where mica of 10 Åhalloysite/kaolinite of 7 Å, K-feldspar of 3.8 Å and 3.2 Å, quartz of 3.3 Å and 4.2 Å, gibbsite of 5 Å and goethite of 2.4 Å are identified.

 In the < 44 µm fraction’s diffractograms, an increase in kaolinite intensity and a decrease in quartz can be observed.
 The opposite happens with the crude fraction.
 This happens because kaolinite is concentrated in the finest fractions.